olim7t/Backbone-Jersey/README.md

 Backbone+Jersey
 ===============

 Integration between a Java server-side using Jersey and a JavaScript client-side using Backbone.
-Launch `com.xebia.server.EmbeddedServer.main` and open a browser at `http://localhost:8080`
+Launch `com.xebia.server.EmbeddedServer.main` (or run `mvn compile exec:java` from the root directory) and open a browser at `http://localhost:8080`

 Resources
 ---------